Installing a Client App Using Docker

-However, the installation does have a series of prerequisites: - Docker - Docker-compose - Virtualbox
+However, the installation does have a series of prerequisites: Docker, Docker-compose, and Virtualbox.

-For the purposes of this article I am installing the application on a MacBook Pro running a current version of MacOS.
-We will therefore be using a unix-style shell for terminal access.
+For this post, we assume you are installing the application on a MacBook Pro running a current version of MacOS.
+Therefore, we will be using a unix-style shell for terminal access.

 The steps we will go through are: